 Feel like a giant with a visit the largest model village in Britain.
 Babbacombe Model Village is set within 4 acres of immaculately maintained gardens and features thousands of miniature people, buildings and vehicles making up hundreds of brilliant model scenes.
 There’s even a mini Paignton Zoo.
 It is recommended that you book in advance to reserve your arrival time which you can do by visiting the Babbacombe Model Village website.

 Treat your family to a day of farmtastic fun at Pennywell Farm.
 With a different hands on animal activity every half hour, there’s a huge variety of friendly farm animals to get acquainted with including the Pennywell miniature pigs.
-Plus, if you mention you are staying with us on arrival then children will receive a FREE Pennywell Pal soft toy!

 For more info and to book tickets, visit the Pennywell Farm website.